MedLink-ND/project/README.md

 ## Installation & Running locally

-1. Clone the repo and cd medlink
+1. Clone the repo and cd into medlink
 2. Create a new virtual environment

 ```bash